 Your words must be sincere and come from the heart when you pray them to God.

 It’s NOT About Selfishness

-It’s pretty awesome that Jabez’s territory was expanded and he was blessed.
+It’s pretty awesome that Jabez’s territory was expanded, and he was blessed.
 That’s legit.
-But it doesn’t mean that everything we desire or want is going to be given to us from God.
+But it doesn’t mean that everything we desire or want is going to be given to us by God.

 I mentioned this earlier, but God is not a vending machine.
 He provides for us, and He does answer prayer.
-But He is full of wisdom and knows what is good for us and what is bad for us.
+But He is full of wisdom and knows what is good and bad for us.